When you start to think about moving to Tasmania it is likely that you are unsure about where to live.

 Tasmania can provide a wonderful lifestyle for many as we have talked about before in the post on Why Choose Tasmania?
 One of the key advantages is that if you choose you can live close to a main city yet still have a semi-rural or rural lifestyle.

-In Tasmania you can live in the hills or by the water – or in the hills with a view of the water.
+In Tasmania, you can live in the hills or by the water – or in the hills with a view of the water.
 Or smack bang in the middle of a city.
-You will also find all options tend to be cheaper than similar options in most parts of Australia.
-Check out the stats on buying property in Tasmania.
+You will also find most options tend to be cheaper than similar options in most parts of Australia.

 3. How long will your commute to work be?